sKY02644/ghana-regions-and-towns-api/README.md

 Endpoint: https://bgsgroupghana.com/projects/vSkyapi/regions/list/
 ```

-1. To get all regions with their corresponding cities, send a post with they fields as
+1. To get all regions with their corresponding cities, send a post with the body as
 ```
  body = {
   "*": "*"